 |Operating system||Windows Server 2012 R2 or Windows Server 2012||Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2 Guest OS family|

 |MPI||MS-MPI 2012 R2 or later, either stand-alone or installed via HPC Pack 2012 R2 or later

 |MS-MPI 2012 R2 or later, installed via HPC Pack 2012 R2 or later

 For IaaS scenarios, the HpcVmDrivers extension must be added to the VMs to install Windows network device drivers that are needed for RDMA connectivity.
 Depending on your deployment method, the HpcVmDrivers extension might by added to a size A8 or A9 VM automatically, or you might need to add it yourself.
 To add the extension, see Manage VM extensions.

-The RDMA network in Azure reserves the address space 172.16.0.0/12.
-If you plan to run MPI applications on A8 and A9 instances that are deployed in an Azure virtual network, make sure that the virtual network address space does not overlap the RDMA network.
+RDMA network address space - The RDMA network in Azure reserves the address space 172.16.0.0/12.
+If you plan to run MPI applications on A8 and A9 instances in an Azure virtual network, make sure that the virtual network address space does not overlap the RDMA network.